asadujjamann/JavaScript/README.md

 # JavaScript
-Here, I have practiced and do some small projects
+Here, I have practiced and done some small projects